artichoke/artichoke/artichoke-backend/README.md

 }
 ```

-## Virtual Filesystem and `Kernel#require`
+## Virtual File System and `Kernel#require`

-The `artichoke-backend` interpreter includes an in-memory virtual filesystem.
+The `artichoke-backend` interpreter includes an in-memory virtual file system.
-The filesystem stores Ruby sources and Rust extension functions that are similar
+The file system stores Ruby sources and Rust extension functions that are
-to MRI C extensions.
+similar to MRI C extensions.

-The virtual filesystem enables applications built with `artichoke-backend` to
+The virtual file system enables applications built with `artichoke-backend` to
-`require` sources that are embedded in the binary without host filesystem
+`require` sources that are embedded in the binary without host file system
 access.

 ## Embed Rust Types in Ruby `Value`s